rigtsm/AWS/certified_Cloud_Practitioner_Path/aws_Core_Services/readme.md

     - frequent
     - infrequent
 - same performance as S3-Standard
-- cost saving if we have dato to be moved between the two classes
+- cost saving if we have data to be moved between the two classes

 **S3 Lifecycle Policies**:
-- Objects in a bucker can transition or expire based on your criteria
+- Objects in a bucket can transition or expire based on your criteria
 - transitions can enable objects to move to another storage class based on **time**.
 Moving based on usage is available on the Intelligent class.
 - Expiration can delete object based on age
 - Policies can also factor in **versions** of a special object in the bucket